A meekly hare named Carson’s small and young

 His restless group departs towards the hill.

-This boorish, brawny group of manly geese
+This boorish, brawny group of hares as men

-Could not achieve their goals with lady folk.
+Cannot achieve their goals with ladies meek.

 Despite their paltry work with love in spring,

-Has quite a lovely, witty gander mate”
+Has snagged a truly lovely, savvy mate”

 The lovely Lauren says.
 “You always brag